RISC-V-KernelCI-Mentorship/riscv-tuxsuite-api/riscv-kcidb-bridge-docs/docs/runners.md

 # Runners

 We define a runner as a mechanism for running tests and/or builds.
 As shown in the [diagram](index.md#sytem-design) in the home, we assume the runners will work asynchronously.
-This means we will schedule builds and tests and the runner will notify their completion.
+This means we will schedule builds, tests and boot tests and the runner will notify their completion.

 Furthermore, we assume that each runner accepts a URL as a callback, and that it performs a `POST HTTP` request when it finishes running.